Things to do in Herat, Afghanistan

 If you want an Afghan SIM Card, you can buy an already registered one directly at the airport for about 1 USD, or in any phone shop.
 For both calls and internet traffic, the best brand is Etisalat.
 The prices are for 1 GB about 4 USD, while for 4 GB it’s only 9 USD, so better value.

-You can both withdraw with your debit card from banks’ ATMs or you can exchange your cash either at the banks and exchange agencies or at every intersection of the city center you will see plenty of locals exchanging US dollars, and Euros.
-The rate is usually 1 USD=65 to 67 Afghan rupees, 1 euro=70 to 72 rupees.
+You can both withdraw with your debit card from banks’ ATMs or you can exchange your cash either at the banks and exchange agencies or at every intersection of the city center you will see plenty of locals exchanging US dollars and Euros.
+As of July 2019, the exchange rate is 1 USD=79 Afghan rupees, 1 euro=89 rupee.

 Solo women safety in Afghanistan